Our first group of graduates from our Medical Office Assistant Refresher and Certification Program.

 Participants will complete the course prepared to be strong, productive members of healthcare teams that provide coordinated, patient-centered care.

-BPHC Care Coordinators (and equivalent titles), Depression Care Managers, and Nurse Care Management Supervisors
+Care Coordination (and equivalent titles), Depression Care Managers, Health Home Coordinators, Nurse Care Management Supervisors, Patient Navigators, Program Mangers

-Week 9 (December 05) – Transitions of Care and Closed Loop Referrals; Medication Management; Working with Pharmacists
+Week 8 (March 5) – Transition of Care and Closed Loop Referrals, Medication Management, Working with Pharmacists

 Week 9 (March 12) – Social Determinants and the Law